-For preliminary round games, the host institution should reserve a room for the NCAA representative.
-For the finals, the NCAA championship manager and the ice hockey committee members will arrive at the finals site Wednesday afternoon before the semifinals.
-For a predetermined finals site, the NCAA and housing partner Anthony Travel will reserve a total of six rooms for the NCAA championship manager and the committee.
-For a non-predetermined finals site, the host should reserve the rooms for the NCAA championship manager and committee members.
-In all cases, the host institution shall pay for the committee members' rooms (single room and tax, but not incidentals) and submit the expenses on the financial report.
+Finals.
+The NCAA championship manager and the ice hockey committee(s) will arrive at the finals site Wednesday afternoon before the quarterfinals.
+The host institutions should hold a total of six rooms for the NCAA championship manager and the committee.
+The host institution shall pay for the committee members' rooms (single room and tax, but not incidentals) and submit the expenses on the financial report.
 The NCAA championship manager will pay for his or her hotel room.
 Host institutions must include lodging expenses for committee members as a budgeted line item in the games budget.